 Igmidio “Roger” Mista, 33, a Philippine national living in Fremont, was arrested Monday by Fremont police and remained in the Sandusky County jail Saturday without bond on three murder counts.
 His preliminary hearing is scheduled for Thursday.

 Officer Chavez, Mr. Ramirez, and Mr. Arreola are related and were celebrating Officer Chavez's March 2 birthday.

-Mr. Ramirez's wife, Amber, who also was in the bar at the time of the shooting, has told The Blade she was punched in the face before the shooting began.
+Mr. Ramirez's wife, who refused to give her name, who also was in the bar at the time of the shooting, has told The Blade she was punched in the face before the shooting began.
 Fremont Police Chief Timothy Wiersma said the suspect was in the bar for some time before the shooting, which may have been sparked by a dispute.

 "Andy was always around when you needed him," Elmore Police Chief George Hayes said. "[And] he was dedicated to his family.
 He talked about them all the time."